Supporting Brain Function with Targeted Technologies

 Reduced oxygen delivery and utilisation are common features in cognitive decline.

-Hyperbaric Oxygen Therapy (HBOT) has been studied for its potential to support brain function, with research suggesting improvements in cerebral blood flow and aspects of cognition in some populations.
+Hyperbaric Oxygen Therapy (HBOT) has been studied for its potential aid in brain function, with research suggesting improvements in cerebral blood flow and cognition in some populations.

-At Mito Core, when appropriate, we may incorporate air breaks within HBOT sessions to introduce brief changes in oxygen levels, mimicking some of the adaptive effects seen in intermittent hypoxia training, while still maintaining the overall benefits of hyperbaric oxygen.
+At Mito Core, where appropriate we incorporate air breaks within HBOT sessions to introduce brief changes in oxygen levels, mimicking the adaptive effects seen in intermittent hypoxic training, while maintaining the overall benefits of hyperbaric oxygen.

-Intermittent hypoxia–hyperoxia training (IHHT), used in systems such as ReOxy, works differently, training the body to become more efficient at using oxygen.
+Intermittent hypoxic–hyperoxia training (IHHT), used in systems such as ReOxy, works differently but similarly trains the body to become more efficient at using oxygen.

 Emerging research suggests IHHT may support: